-Mark Alexander finds himself in very tragic circumstances, having been wrongly convicted of his father’s murder in 2010 – while he was still at university.
+Mark Alexander finds himself in very tragic circumstances, having been wrongly convicted of his father’s murder in 2010 while he was still at university, studying law.
 Mark has always maintained his innocence and both sides of his family support calls for his conviction to be overturned.
 We are extremely concerned that Mark was found guilty on the basis of doubt created about his version of events rather than any evidence of his involvement in a murder.
 No such evidence exists.
 There is no known cause, or date, of death – and there were no traces of DNA, blood, or even fingerprints linking Mark to the crime.
-Significant questions remain unanswered too about his father’s lifestyle.
+Significant questions remain unanswered too about his father’s mysterious, criminal lifestyle, which has only recently come to light and will likely prove critical to understanding what really happened.
 Those of us who know Mark, or have met him even once, will appreciate the absurdity of this situation; the weakness of the prosecution, and how the jury were misled during the trial.

-Having spent almost a decade in prison for a murder he did not commit, Mark is being doubly-punished for having passed-up a charge bargain that would have seen him freed many years ago on manslaughter.
-Plenty of new evidence has since been discovered, yet he still languishes needlessly in prison.
-Every day he is forced to wait is another day of his life wasted.
+Having spent over a decade in prison for a murder he did not commit, Mark is being doubly-punished for having passed-up a charge bargain that would have seen him freed many years ago on manslaughter.
+Plenty of new evidence has since been discovered, yet he still languishes needlessly in prison, in part due to flawed legal thresholds in England & Wales currently under review by the Law Commission.
+Every day Mark is forced to wait is another day of his life wasted.
 His family just want him safely home.
-Mark needs every bit of your support in his grueling struggle for freedom.
-Join us as we follow his progress, raise awareness of his plight, and make a stand against this grave miscarriage of justice.
+Join us as we follow his progress, and raise awareness of his plight.

 Terry Waite CBE